UCLA pediatrician becomes a voice for children in Japan

 Where are the children?

-Shimabukuro consulting with other doctors in the field.
+Shimabukuro consulting with other doctors in

 "Ten to 20 percent of the population were kids ...
 10 to 20 percent of the transports should have been pediatric patients," she said.
 "We asked, 'Where are they?' ...
 The government's answer was, 'We don't know.'"